-Our survey reports can be read at www.hill-bagging.co.uk/surveys.php.
-For details of the surveying methods and more detailed discussion of the accuracy of the measurements, see The Accuracy of The Munro Society Heighting Surveys.
+Reports by G&J Surveys can be read on Hill Bagging.
+For details of the surveying methods and more detailed discussion of the accuracy of the measurements, see The Accuracy of The Munro Society Heighting Surveys and Determination of the Random Error in Level and Staff Measurements.
 Video footage of some of the surveys can be viewed at G&J Surveys.

-Where an instrument is not required to determine the summit position and no other survey has been conducted, 'obvious summit' is recorded in the Survey field.
+Where an instrument was not required to determine the summit position, 'obvious summit' is recorded in the Survey field.
 A blank field denotes that the hill has not been surveyed.

 Following confirmation that the Ordnance Survey will adopt the height information from the recent surveys carried out by the Munro Society, the Scottish Mountaineering Club (SMC) can confirm that it will amend the official list of Munros (Munro's Tables®), which it maintains, to show that Sgurr nan Ceannaichean (913m) is now no longer a Munro.
 This change brings the number of separate summits in former SMC member Sir Hugh Munro's list of 3000 foot peaks to 283.
 Sgurr nan Ceannaichean will be added to Corbett's Tables which the SMC also maintains and all future SMC publications will show these changes.
 The SMC is grateful to the Munro Society for its efforts and for bringing this revised height information to its attention.

-Then in August 2006 Ken Stewart obtained a new definitive height of 914.95 ± 0.5m from the OS, derived from high order photogrammetry and GPS.
+Then in August 2006 Ken Stewart obtained a new height of 914.95 ± 0.5m from the OS, derived from high order photogrammetry and GPS.
 On enquiring about the methodology, the OS replied The photo model was controlled using sub 0.1m accuracy GPS (i.e. points on the ground were fixed that could be identified on the imagery - GPS was not taken to the summit).
 The accuracy of the imagery heighting using this method is quoted as ±0.5m for the Z (height) value.
-See also TAC69.
-Knight's Peak was finally accepted as a Murdo in 2009, but doubts remain.
+Not everyone accepted the data as conclusive (see issue 69 of The Angry Corrie).
+Knight's Peak was eventually reclassified from Corbett Top to Murdo in 2010, but doubts remained.

-Craig Fach (2032, 30B) and Mynydd Graig Goch (2033, 30B)These hills, both with spot heights of 609m on OS maps, were surveyed on 11 August 2008 by John Barnard, Graham Jackson and Myrddyn Phillips in collaboration with Leica Geosystems.
+Craig Fach (2032, 30B) and Mynydd Graig Goch (2033, 30B)These hills, both with spot heights of 609m on contemporary OS maps, were surveyed on 11 August 2008 by our survey team in collaboration with Leica Geosystems.
 Craig Fach's Dewey status was confirmed but Mynydd Graig Goch was shown to be over 2000ft high, making the hill a Hewitt and Nuttall.
 The event is described in the press release.
 Many readers will be aware of the events that followed.
 The team had planned an announcement at Snowdonia Parks centre (Plas Tan-y-Bwlch) but had not achieved much success in getting the press to attend.
 Then the BBC got hold of the story and everything mushroomed, with coverage on Radio 4, BBC TV and ITV on Friday 19 September and in the national newspapers the following morning.
 The promotion of Mynydd Graig Goch to "mountain" status may have provided the whimsical note that captured the nation's interest, but a contributory factor might have been the relief afforded from the relentless stream of financial and economic bad news.
-Survey Reports.
-16 April 2009.
-The measured drop of 150.00 ± 0.2m sparked some debate as to whether the promotion was justified.
-However all hill lists, whether the authors recognise it or not, are based on the premise that a hill belongs if it has a 50% or greater probability of meeting the criterion.

 The 1:25000 map is misleading, as the summit is within the 440m contour ring 160m to the east of the easterly 442m spot.surveyed the hill on 13 September 2011 on an occasion to mark the 10th anniversary of the Database of British Hills.
 The northern summit, Twr y Fan Foel (hill 5603) is 0.75m higher than the trig point (hill 2230).
-The result has been accepted by the list authors, so the Marilyn, Hewitt and Nuttall move to hill 5603.
-Hill 2230 remains the Buxton & Lewis, Bridge and Trail 100 top. rhb group that the Marilyn would remain Mynydd Machen for the time being.
-The majority of comments on the rhb group supported this decision.
-Photographs of the summit area can be viewed on www.hill-summitareas.org.uk and on Geograph.
+The result was accepted by the list authors, so the Marilyn, Hewitt and Nuttall moved to hill 5603.
+Hill 2230 remains the Buxton & Lewis, Bridge and Trail 100 top.

-The impasse was resolved when John Barnard and Graham Jackson surveyed the hill using a precision optical level.
+The impasse was resolved when in 2006 our survey team, in their first significant survey following the purchase of an automatic level and staff, line surveyed the hill from the trig flush bracket.
 A follow-up survey confirmed their finding that the hill was definitely above 2000 feet, their estimate being 610.4 ± 0.2m or between 2002 and 2003ft.
-Details of both surveys can be read in Survey Reports.
-This information was relayed to interested parties.
 Subsequently the Nuttalls obtained a revised figure of 2001ft at SD919764 from the OS (from a 1920 levelling survey) which they indicated will appear on the next update of the 1:25000 Explorer.
 The OS later (19 Dec 2007) indicated that the new 610m spot will be shown at SD 9186 7637, a little to the south west of the cairn and in agreement with the 1:50000 map.
-However they appear to have erred in putting the 610m spot at SD916763 on the latest 1:25000 map, approximately the same position as the previous 608m spot.line surveys by John Barnard and Graham Jackson in May 2008.
-Cracoe Fell is 1.8m higher. survey results, in an announcement on the rhb group.
-Independent data from digital elevation models dismiss any real possibility that the col for Raw Head might lie in an area outside the surveyed region. ancient road probably dating from the Bronze Age, which follows the county boundary with Leicestershire hereabouts.
-In the 18th century it became used as a drove road, when it became known as Sewestern Drift or The Drift, the latter name being shown on maps.
-The ancient road forms part of the Viking Way, a modern long distance footpath.
+However they appear to have erred in putting the 610m spot at SD916763 on the latest 1:25000 map, approximately the same position as the previous 608m spot.survey results.
+Independent data from digital elevation models dismiss any real possibility that the col for Raw Head might lie in an area outside the surveyed region.

 The States of Guernsey Official Map (2010) has no spot heights.